sjfakharian/Data-Insight-Tools/Causal_Connector.md

 #### Sensitivity Analysis

 - Quantify how strong an unmeasured confounder would need to be to invalidate findings
-- Methods include Rosenbaum bounds, E-values, and simulated confounders[^1]
+- Methods include Rosenbaum bounds, E-values, and simulated confounders

 ### Common Metrics in Causal Inference